KUJP-code/KU-wiki/src/content/docs/materials/new_ss_design.md

 ## Rooms - ルーム

+## Search Forms

+Will need a way to save and retrieve search filters.

+- Could be in a JSONB col on that user
+- Or in a separate table per model
+- Or a combined table for all models
+- Or, something like prepared statements or materialized views (basically an internal DB thing)

 ## Students

 Students seem to have basically everything on them, especially the search form allows searching for stuff like parent/contract details which would probably be better to search from a controller specific to them.